danmed/TasmoBackupV1/README.md

 * Navigate to http://ipaddress:8259
 * Note : If you get your MySQL details wrong at this stage, you can change them by editing config.inc.php in your data folder.

+# Scheduled Backups
+* backupall.php exists to do literally that..
+Schedule this with your chosen means (nodered, curl, scheduled tasks etc)

 # Screenshots

 ![Alt text](https://i.imgur.com/dDvz5xA.png)